 Sec.
 20-314a-3.
-Instructor approval.
+Instructor approved.
 Each request for the approval of an instructor shall be made in writing together with a resume of the individual setting forth specific real estate education and experience.
 Instructors shall possess the following minimum qualifications: (1) Five years of experience as a practicing broker or a professional designation from an institute or society in the field the proposed instructor wishes to teach, or (2) Experience in teaching a course in a formal education program or attendance at an accredited college or university extension instructors seminar.
 For collegiate level courses in degree programs, the instructor should have teaching experience plus a master's degree in an appropriate field or such other combination of qualifications as the commission may approve.
-[Editors Note: Section 20-314a of the Connecticut General Statutes, revised in 1982, specifically states that regulations shall not require approval of instructors.
-This regulation should have been repealed and is of no effect.]

 Sec.
 20-314a-4.
-Principal and practice course.
+Principals and practice course.
 The real estate principles and practice course shall consist of a minimum of sixty hours of classroom instruction and shall include, but not be limited to the following subject matter: (1) real estate law, (2) brokerage, (3) Connecticut real estate licensing laws and regulations, (4) equal opportunity in housing, (5) real estate valuation, (6) financing, (7) specialized fields of real estate practice, (8) development, (9) land use regulations, (10) taxation, (11) market analysis, (12) the real estate business.

 Sec.
 20-314a-5.
-Appraisal I course. (a) The real estate appraisal I course shall consist of a minimum of thirty hours of classroom instruction and shall include, but not be limited to the following subject matter: (1) nature of appraisals and appraising, (2) nature and principles of real estate value, (3) the appraisal framework, (4) region, neighborhood and site analysis, (5) improvements analysis, (6) site valuation, (7) direct sales comparison, (8)
+Appraisal I course (a) The real estate appraisal I course, entitled residential real estate appraisal, shall consist of a minimum of thirty hours of classroom instruction and shall include, but not be limited to, the following subject matter: (1) nature of appraisals and appraising, (2) nature and principles of real estate value,

-gross rent multiplier analysis, (9) cost analysis, (10) correlation and final value estimate, (11) appraisal report writing, (12) professional ethics and standards of practice for appraisers.

-(b) The real estate appraisal II course, entitled income-producing real estate appraisal, shall consist of a minimum of thirty hours of classroom instruction and shall include, but not be limited to, the following subject matter: (1) income capitalization approach, (2) income expectancy, (3) relationship of income and value, (4) analysis of market evidence, (5) direct capitalization, (6) mathematics of finance and compound interest tables, (7) lease interest, (8) mortgage equity capitalization, (9) internal rate of return, (10) discounting standards.
+- (3) the appraisal framework, (4) region, neighborhood and site analysis, (5) improvements analysis, (6) site valuation, (7) direct sales comparison, (8) gross rent multiplier analysis, (9) cost analysis, (10) correlation and final value estimate, (11) appraisal report writing, and (12) professional ethics and standards of practice for appraisers. - (b) The real estate appraisal II course, entitled income-producing real estate appraisal, shall consist of a minimum of thirty hours of classroom instruction and shall include, but not be limited to, the following subject matter: (1) income capitalization approach, (2) income expectancy, (3) relationship of income and value, (4) analysis of market evidence, (5) direct capitalization, (6) mathematics of finance and compound interest tables, (7) lease interests, (8) mortgage equity capitalization, (9) internal rate of return, (10) discounting procedures, (11) cash flow analysis, and (12) ethics and professional standards.